joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/15/arts/music/father-dionysios-tabakis-paradise-metal.html

 **Tensions Are Rising Between States That Rely on the Colorado River**\
-`A prolonged drought means the nation’s largest reservoirs are dwindling, and litigation over access to water could lay ahead.`\
+`A prolonged drought means the nation’s largest reservoirs are dwindling, and litigation over access to water could lie ahead.`\
 https://www.nytimes.com/2026/06/15/climate/colorado-river-drought-states.html

 **The Pain of Caring for a Parent Who Abused You**\